Korean War Legacy Project

 Embed:

-As a naive young man who had never witnessed much beyond a small Midwestern town, Lloyd Thompson saw Korean civilians digging in the US soldiers' trash for scraps.
-The realization was knowing what the UN were fighting for.
-Lloyd Thompson recognized the hope to give Korean civilians a normal life again.
+Lloyd Thompson had a relatively easy life compared to other soldiers and especially citizens in Korea.
+He had more comfortable quarters and warm meals.
+As a naive young man who had never witnessed much beyond a small midwestern town, he saw Korean civilians digging in the US soldiers' trash for scraps.
+The realization enabled him to understand why the UN was fighting.
+He recognized the hope to give Korean civilians a normal life again.

 Tags: Seoul,Civilians,Depression,Food,Front lines,Impressions of Korea,Living conditions,Physical destruction,Poverty,Women